 Fret Not

-If you believe in the existence of Divinity, you will know that nothing in life happens by chance, especially in relationships.
-It is one of the most challenging trials that all of us have to go through and hopefully, survive unscathed and wiser in this life.
-It is easy for anyone in a relationship to feel despair in times of difficulties but fret not, it is always the solution to the relational conundrum.
+If you believe in the existence of Divinity, you understand that nothing in life happens by chance, especially in relationships.
+Relationships are among the most challenging trials we face, and the goal is to emerge from them wiser and unscathed.
+It’s natural to feel despair when difficulties arise, but remember: "fret not" is the key to overcoming relational challenges.

 FRET NOT stands for: